Advertising can be an effective way of communicating with large numbers of target customers in defined market segments.

 Most online advertising allows you to control your costs and set budget limits

-- Social media sites that offer advertising also offers ways to manage your budget and target your advertising at specific audiences.
+- Social media also offers ways to manage your advertising budget and target specific audiences.

 Consider traditional media